felixwiemuth/SimpleReminder/README.md

 - Easily add a reminder for a time within the next 24 hours with a custom message
 - When a reminder is due, a notification is shown (with customizable importance and optional sound)
 - Clear breakdown on due, upcoming and past reminders
+- Reschedule a due reminder by clicking on the notification and a scheduled or past reminder by selecting it in the list

 ## Planned features